 Grant assistance for certain Masters of Education students only

 The TEACH Grant provides grant assistance to students completing coursework to begin a career in teaching in a high-need field.
-The award is up to $3,760 per year with a maximum of $7.520 for a graduate degree.
-IMPORTANT NOTE: If the recipient does not fulfill the requirements of the Agreement to Serve, the entire TEACH Grant received converts into a Federal Direct Unsubsidized Stafford Loan, with interest retroactive to the date the grant was disbursed.
+The award is up to $4,000 per year with a maximum of $8,000 for a graduate degree.
+This amount may be reduced by a congressional budget process called sequestration.
+IMPORTANT NOTE: If the recipient does not fulfill the requirements of the Agreement to Serve, the entire TEACH Grant received converts into a Federal Direct Unsubsidized Direct Loan, with interest retroactive to the date the grant was disbursed.

 To determine eligibility, a student must:

 - Be a U.S. citizen or eligible non-citizen

 - Maintain a 3.25 cumulative GPA or *score at or above the 75th percentile on ACT/SAT

 - Be enrolled in one of Ashland University's eligible programs of study in the College of Education

 - Plan to teach full time in a high-need field in a low-income elementary or secondary school

 - Plan to teach as a highly qualified teacher for four years within the eight years immediately following completion of the degree

 * To qualify based on your ACT/SAT results, you must score in the 75th percentile on any subtest of the ACT or SAT.
 If you qualify for the TEACH Grant based on your ACT/SAT scores, you are eligible to receive TEACH funds over the course of your study, providing you meet other program requirements.
 If you do not qualify based on your ACT/SAT results, you may qualify based on your undergraduate (for first semester grad students) or Ashland University GPA of 3.25 or higher.
 You must maintain a cumulative Ashland University GPA of 3.25 or higher each semester to receive the grant.